 For Immediate Release

-Chicago, IL – January 23, 2013 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – January 15, 2013 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include IBM (IBM), General Motors Company (GM), Ford Motor Co.
-(F), Nissan Motor Co.
-(NSANY) and Toyota Motor Corp.
-(TM).
+Stocks recently featured in the blog include General Motors Company (GM), Ford Motor Co.
+(F), Toyota Motor Corp.
+(TM), Honda Motor Co.
+(HMC), and Volkswagen AG (VLKAY).

 Here are highlights from Tuesday’s Analyst Blog: